saitamasahil/skyscraper/docs/CLIHELP.md

 ### -o &lt;PATH&gt;

 Sets the artwork / media output folder.
 By default Skyscraper outputs the composited artwork files to the game list export folder + `/media`.
 This allows you to change that to a non-default location.
-Read more about the artwork compositing [here](ARTWORK.md).
+Read more about the [artwork compositing](ARTWORK.md).
+You may provide also a relative path, which is resolved to an absolute path as documented in the [path handling](PATHHANDLING.md)#by-using-current-working-directory.
 Consider setting this in [`config.ini`](CONFIGINI.md#mediafolder) instead.

 **Example(s)**